Add constraints to a conservation planning problem to ensure

 values are locked.
 For problems that contain multiple zones, thedata

 object must contain a layer for each zone.
-Note that for multi-band arguments, each pixel must only contain a non-zero value in a single band.
+Note that for multi-band arguments, each cell must only contain a non-zero value in a single band.
 Additionally, if the cost data inx

 is aterra::rast()